-B2: What is this model not good at [...] you might think the heart is hard...too big or painted This priority towards students' learning of the content represented in the model seems to be the case particularly when the content knowledge was perceived as very complex.
-In such cases, the teachers prioritised students' understanding of the specific science content represented in a given model over and above the meta-knowledge-aspects.
-This point is exemplified by the following passage related to the relevance of integrating multiple models into teaching: "Students should not look for different models of the nitrogen cycle [...] it's really hard to understand.
+B2: What is this model not good at [...] you might think the heart is hard...too big or painted

+This priority towards students' learning of the content represented in the model seems to be the case particularly when the content knowledge was perceived as very complex.
+In such cases, the teachers prioritised students' understanding of the specific science content represented in a given model over and above the meta-knowledge aspects.
+This point is exemplified by the following passage on the relevance of integrating multiple models into teaching: "Students should not look for different models of the nitrogen cycle [...] it's really hard to understand.
 There is no reason to confuse them" (D1), and "That would be too advanced, right?"
 (C1).
-Notice that, in this the way, some teachers chose not to integrate multiple models into teaching when dealing with very complex content.
-This priority of content knowledge over meta-knowledge was especially dominant when the teachers talked about teaching meta-knowledge aspects to younger students: "My experience with 9th grade is really good. [...] in contrast to 7th grade...it's a challenge just to introduce what a model is" (E3).
-In the same vein, teachers gave priority to content knowledge over meta-knowledge when teaching students with low abilities or limited experience with models- as illustrated in the following quote related to integrating meta-knowledge aspects into the teaching: "You need to consider the specific group of students.
-I really want to but my students' abilities put limits [...].
-Last week when I mentioned the word model, they merely related it to a fashion model" (F3).
-Or in the words of the same teacher "It has not really been relevant.
+Notice that, in this way, some teachers chose not to integrate multiple models into teaching when dealing with very complex content.
+This priority of content knowledge over meta-knowledge aspects to younger students: "My experience with 9th grade is really good. [...] in contrast to 7th grade...it's a challenge just to introduce what a model is" (E3).
+In the same vein, teachers gave priority to content knowledge over meta-knowledge when teaching students with low abilities or limited experience of models- as illustrated in the following quote on integrating metaknowledge aspects into the teaching: "You need to consider the specific group of students.
+I really want to but my students' abilities set limits [...].
+Last week, when I mentioned the word model, they merely related it to a fashion model" (F3).
+In the words of the same teacher: "It has not really been relevant.
 I'm rather pleased if they [the students] understand the content in the model".
-Or as expressed by another teacher related to students' reflection of the tentative nature of models: "We talk about it but it's not something they think much about in their daily lives.
+Yet again, as expressed by another teacher in relation to students' reflection of the tentative nature of models: "We talk about it but it's not something they think much about in their daily lives.
 Because knowledge is the knowledge the students have right now, that's what counts" (B2).
-In other words, even when the teachers found it relevant to include aspects of meta-knowledge in the teaching they prioritised content knowledge if the students were un-experienced, young, challenged in science or the content knowledge perceived as very complex.
+In other words, even when the teachers found it relevant to include aspects of meta-knowledge in the teaching, they prioritised content knowledge if the students were inexperienced, young, challenged in science or the content knowledge was perceived as very complex.